jpreall/SeqTech2019/README.md

 Example experiment:

 5' Gene Expression from murine intestinal lamina propria, gathered by 2018 SeqTech students:

 **Lamina propria**
 <img src="https://github.com/jpreall/SeqTech2019/blob/master/images/Oral_mucosa.png" width="300">

 From [wikipedia:](https://en.wikipedia.org/wiki/Lamina_propria)
 > The connective tissue of the lamina propria is loose and rich in cells.
 The cells of the lamina propria are variable and can include fibroblasts, lymphocytes, plasma cells, macrophages, eosinophilic leukocytes, and mast cells.[2]
 It provides support and nutrition to the epithelium, as well as the means to bind to the underlying tissue.
 Irregularities in the connective tissue surface, such as papillae found in the tongue, increase the area of contact of the lamina propria and the epithelium.[3]

+We have intestinal lamina propria harvested from two groups of mice:
+ * Normal chow
+ * High-fat lard-based diet

+Gross.
+Let's dive in:

 ### Generating a properly formatted set of FASTQs with cellranger mkfastq
 **Congratulations!
 You didn't screw up an experiment.
 Now you might have data.**